 The Company holds 10 Prospecting Licences covering an area of ~8,300Km2 and the Lesedi Project already benefits from significant, independently certified Contingent Gas Resources of ~3.2 trillion cubic feet (3C) and independently certified Gas Reserves.

 Botswana’s Department of Environmental Affairs has approved the Environmental Impact Statement (‘EIS’) submitted by the Company in December 2015 for Lesedi.
-The EIS is a prerequisite for the Mining Licence which, when granted, would provide security of tenure over the licences.
-Environmentally there is a need in Botswana for the development of a relatively clean, low carbon energy source to replace the use of diesel in the production of electricity.
+The EIS was a prerequisite for the Mining Licence which was granted in 2017.
+Environmentally, there is a need in Botswana for the development of a relatively clean, low carbon energy source to replace the use of coal and diesel in the production of electricity.

 Tlou received a request for proposal (‘RFP’) from the Botswanan Government to provide up to 100MW of CBM power from its Lesedi project.